 Featured Local Job: Assistant to the Business Manager

-Keystone SMILES Community Learning Center is looking for a dynamic individual who is looking to expand their career and leadership skills by establishing a positive and supportive environment to assist the Keystone SMILES CLC Business Manager located in Knox, PA.
+Keystone SMILES Community Learning Center is looking for a dynamic individual who wants to expand their career and leadership skills by establishing a positive and supportive environment to assist the Keystone SMILES CLC Business Manager located in Knox, PA.

 Visit their website: www.keystonesmiles.org to learn more about their organization.